Working with assessment templates in Compliance Manager

 You may want to modify a template you’ve already created, such as to add controls, or add or remove improvement actions.
 The process is similar to the template creation process in that you’ll upload formatted Excel file with your template data.

-Formatting your Excel file to modify a template
+Format your Excel file to modify an existing template

 - Edit the main template attributes